-'Peaky Blinders' season 6 – release date, plot, and everything we know so far
+'Peaky Blinders' season 6 confirmed to be the last as production begins

 “As always there’s a definite feminine voice there, but there are a lot of women in his life that are behind that – whether it’s his relationship with Lizzie or the spectre of Grace that’s hanging over him.
 We also touch upon the death of his mother, which we touch upon much more in this season.
 Anna is acting out whatever Tommy is projecting and brings this whole language to it.”

+The inaugural event in Digbeth in 2019 with the likes of Primal Scream, Liam Gallagher, Anna Calvi, Nadine Shah and many more was a success, and despite plans for a follow up in 2020, due the coronavirus pandemic plans for live events across the board were put on hold that year.
+However, show creator Steven Knight previously told NME that they “want this to be a regular thing”.

-Peaky Blinders series five will premiere on Sunday August 25 at 9pm on BBC One.
-Check out everything else we know about season five here.
+Peaky Blinders series five is now available to watch in full on BBC iPlayer.
+It became available to watch on Netflix on October 4, 2019.
+Check out everything else you need to know about season five here.